 The car insurance claim process can be both stressful and confusing, especially if there are uninsured losses which your typical policy won’t cover you for.

 This is why Motor Legal Protection is so important to have, as it will help you claim these uninsured losses back.
 This guide will show you how to handle the car insurance claim process, as well as explain how you can claim for your other losses.
+Visit Cohen Law insurance lawyers, for more help on insurance claims.
 And if you don’t already have Motor Legal Protection, then take a look at our page to find out more: visit Motor Legal Protection.

 Don’t admit fault